christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Conventional history is a synthetic construct, a palimpsest written over multiple times by victors.
 The primary forgers were the Flavian emperors, the Vatican, and the Jesuits.
 What they overwrote is that the Egyptian-Persian-Indian-Greek-Roman elite were a Proto-Indo-European (PIE) Elite (Kurgan Culture) who were the horse-riding, chariot-inventing pastoralists from the Pontic-Caspian Steppe who, beginning around 4500 BC, began a systematic conquest of Europe, Anatolia, and the Indus Valley, and who ruled through proxy dynasties.
 The domestication of the horse, invention of the chariot, and advanced ship building technology allowed them to travel vast distances and Egypt, Persia, India, Greece, Rome, etc., were all at one point under the suzerainty of Aryan Iranian-Scythian elites and their base of operation was on the Cimmerian Bosphorus (Crimea–Kerch) river.
 Mainstream history presents a linear progression: Egypt -> Greece -> Persia -> Rome.
 This is a complete fabrication.
 The "ancient" civilizations of Egypt, Greece, Persia, and Rome were largely concurrent satrapies of the Scythian core.
 The Persian system of Satraps (Old Persian xšaçapāvan, "protector of the dominion") is the administrative blueprint of this hegemony.
 The title derives from Xšaya (to rule), which links to Roman Caesar and Sanskrit Kshatriya.
 Every Satrap was a regional "dragon-king" enforcing the center's will.
--   During the "Jewish-Roman" Wars the Flavians were not putting down a provincial revolt.
+-   The "Jewish-Roman" Wars were a civil war amongst the hegemony.
+The Flavians were not putting down a provincial revolt.
 The Flavians launched a blitzkrieg against the core Eastern administration and this destroyed the Scythian steppe hegemony.
 "Jewish" at the the time did not mean "tribe of Judah" it meant "tribe of Jove/Jupiter" and they were Celtic Iudii Jupiter worshippers, unrelated to modern "jews".
 Then the Flavian dynasty and their court historians (Josephus, Pliny, Tacitus) took their primary political enemy, King Izates II, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandian School formula they used in all their imperial cults.
 They also rewrote history to erase their Bosphoran origins.
-The Flavians (Pālava or Palavi/Pahlavi, which was the term for the Parthian/Iranian aristocracy) were a Sauromatian clan who broke away from the old R1a-Z93 haplotype royal Bosphoran line (the Sauromatians proper) and introduced a heavy J2/J1 (Jewish haplogroup) admixture from the Adiabene–Osrhoene region.
-The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
-After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite (https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
-This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners (see: Chapter 8.
-Who Forged History?).
 -   Western Rome in Italy is a phantom empire that did not conquer the kingdoms of the East.
 Western Rome is a Flavian fabrication.
 The Bosphoran royal house created Western Rome as a military garrison.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximates to modern-day Crimea in southern Ukraine.
 There was a split between East and West during the Flavian period and the Flavians erased their Bosphoran origins.
 -   Asander, king of Bosphorus aka Julius Caesar was also Cleopatra's uncle Ptolemy of Cyprus (brother of Ptolemy XII Auletes and husband of "Mithridates") aka Mithridates Chrestus, King of Pontus VI (brother of Mithridates VI, king of Pontus), but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark
 Antony the Neos-Dionysos was Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the